chadsmith12/learning_vue/README.md

 2. [Template Syntax][template-syntax] - Describes the power of the template syntax and directives
 3. [Computed Properties][computed-properties] - Describes the benefit of using computed properties and shows an example of when a watcher should be used.
 4. [Class and Style Bindings][class-bindings] - Describes how you can bind to class and style attributes with the enhancements Vue provides.
+5. [Conditional Rendering][conditional-rendering] - Describes how to do conditional rendering.

 <!-- Link Identifiers -->
 [vue-link]: https://vuejs.org